Wallachian military forces: Wars against Hungary

 In the same year, Wallachia was invaded by Charles I of Hungary who was seeking to recapture the "marginal lands" held by Basarab.
 The Hungarian royal army captured Severin in September, appointing Dionysius Széchy as Ban.
 Due to the poor supplies of Charles' army, he was compelled to sign an armistice and retreat from Wallachia.
 His army was ambushed by Basarab in a mountain valley on 9 November.
-According to historian Constantin Rezachevici, in the first phase of the battle which lasted two days, the Hungarian army was stopped in the valley and attacked with ranged weapons.
+According to historian Constantin Rezachevici, in the first phase of the battle, which lasted two days, the Hungarian army was stopped in the valley and attacked with ranged weapons.
 The last two days of battle were primarily fought in melee combat, which marked the character of the battle.
-While portrayed only as peasants armed with bows and rocks in the Illuminated Chronicle, the Wallachian army of Basarab was just as well equipped as the King's army as noted by Stephen, the son of the Cuman Ispán Parabuh.
+While portrayed only as peasants armed with bows and rocks in the Illuminated Chronicle, the Wallachian army of Basarab was just as well equipped as the King's army, as noted by Stephen, the son of the Cuman Ispán Parabuh.

-Wars with Hungary continued during the reign of Vladislav Vlaicu, with Vlaicu defeating an army led by Nicholas Lackfi in the autumn of 1368, though he later submitted to Louis I. For a battle against the Hungarians, Radu I equipped his army with armour from Venice as described in Cronaca Carrarese by Galeazzo and Bartolomeo Gatari.
-His army was however defeated in the clash according to the chronicle.
+Wars with Hungary continued during the reign of Vladislav Vlaicu, with Vlaicu defeating an army led by Nicholas Lackfi on the Ialomița valley in the autumn of 1368.
+In 1369, the Voivode captured the Hungarian-occupied city of Vidin to restore its ruler, Ivan Sratsimir.
+However, following the successful campaign of Louis I in the summer of the same year, he had to submit to the Hungarian king.

+Launching another offensive against Wallachia after escalating religious tensions, Louis managed to take the Banate of Severin in 1375 from Vladislav who in turn allied himself with Ivan Shishman of Bulgaria and Murad I. Still, the King failed to bring Vladislav under his rule and the Voivode took back Severin in 1377.
+For a battle against the Hungarians, Vladislav's successor, Radu I, equipped his army with armour from Venice as described in Cronaca Carrarese by Galeazzo and Bartolomeo Gatari.
+His army was defeated, however, in the clash according to the chronicle, although the Hungarian campaign of 1377 was unsuccessful in bringing Radu under the rule of the Hungarian crown.